mets/METS-schema/v2/examples/README.md

 separate file groups -- that's an issue in METS1 that is neither helped nor hindered in METS2, and unrelated to the issue of nested file groups.

-Also perhaps worth noting that the IDs of metadata elements reflected or included the element name, which is not the same in METS2.
+It is also perhaps worth noting that the IDs of metadata elements reflected or included the element name, which is not the same in METS2.

-These translations are not intended to be normative or definitive, just to give one possibility as to how these documents could be represented using METS 2.
+These translations from METS 1 to METS 2 are not intended to be normative or definitive, just to give one possibility as to how these documents could be represented using METS 2.